songtitle:

 |

-A great rockabilly song.
+A great rockabilly song, written in 1958 but recorded 1 year later.
 Jimmy later recorded as Jimmy C Newman a lot of cajun stuff

 label shot |